Antioch University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Clinical Psychology.
 The LMFT preparation pathway is offered through two distinct California programs: the MA in Clinical Psychology (Online) based at the Santa Barbara campus, and the MA in Clinical Psychology (Low Residency) based at the Los Angeles campus.

-Campus Locations: Antioch University Santa Barbara and Antioch University Los Angeles.
+Campus Location: Antioch University Santa Barbara and Antioch University Los Angeles.
 Both California campuses are approved by the California Board of Behavioral Sciences for LMFT educational requirements.
 The New England campus offers a separate COAMFTE-accredited MA in Couple and Family Therapy that is not reviewed here because it is based outside California.
+See the Antioch University home page.

 Modality: The Santa Barbara program is delivered online with live evening classes two nights per week.
 The Los Angeles program is delivered in a low-residency format with synchronous weekly core courses on Tuesdays and Wednesdays (in blocks at 12:00 p.m., 5:30 p.m., and 7:30 p.m.), asynchronous courses, and weekend workshops.